Jekplex/AmongUsDriver/README.md

 }
 ```

-Please replace insert your discord bot token where it says [Insert Discord Bot Token].
-Here you can change the prefix if you would like.
+Replace the token string with your discord bot's token.
+Whilst you're here, you could change the prefix if you want.

-Step 1.5: Simply be able to work in the .Net Core framework.
+Step 3: You need to be able to download and operate the .NET Core 3.1 framework.

-.Net Core 3.1 seems to work fine.
-So get that or greater.

-Step 2: You’ll need to add some DSharpPlus packages from SlimGet (a nuget source).
+Step 4: You’ll need to add a new NuGet source (SlimGet) to your Nuget sources.

+You’ll need to add their URL to your NuGet sources.
+URL and more information can be found here: https://nuget.emzi0767.com/gallery/about

+Step 5: Run.

+With the newly added NuGet source, you should be able to run the program and the the framework should retrieve whatever it needs automatically.
+However, if it doesn't then you need to get the latest version of the following packages manually.

 Packages you'll need:
 * DSharpPlus
 * DSharpPlus.CommandsNext
 * DSharpPlus.Interactivity

-You get these from SlimGet.
-You’ll need to add their URL to your NuGet sources.
-URL and more information can be found here: https://nuget.emzi0767.com/gallery/about
+* DSharpPlus.VoiceNext

-Now, you can add the three packages or just run.
-DOTNET should be able to grab the packages needed. :)
+Now you should be able to try Step 5 again.